bowman2001/perplexdoc/README.md

 # Documentation for _Perplex_

-**[_Perplex_](https://github.com/bowman2001/perplex) is a typographic theme for [_Hugo_](https://gohugo.io).**
+**[Perplex](https://github.com/bowman2001/perplex) is a typographic theme for [Hugo](https://gohugo.io).**

-It’s online for testing purposes at <https://perplex.desider.at> and hasn’t been released properly yet.
+It’s online for testing purposes at <https://perplex.desider.at> and hasn’t been released yet.

-The theme is included in this project as a hugo module from <https://github.com/bowman2001/perplex>.
-But you don’t need _Git_ nor a _Golang environment_ to start with, because there is always a recent copy available in the `_vendor` path.
+The theme is included in this project as hugo module from <https://github.com/bowman2001/perplex>.
+You don’t need a Golang environment to build, because there is always a recent copy available in the `_vendor` path.

 ## Work in progress

-- The start page is unfinished.
-If you want to have a look, you best begin with the [documentation section](https://perplex.desider.at/doc)

 - The layout still contains bugs.

-- There is a lot of content in the documentation, but some pages are unfinished or need an update.
+- The documentation is there, but some pages are missing, unfinished, or need an update.